 Dangerousness: If the defendant is eligible for relief, the court must grant the petition “unless the court determines that granting the petition would pose an unreasonable risk of danger to public safety”.
 (Health and Safety Code Section 11361.8(b).)

 If you have completed your sentence, you can also petition the court to have the conviction redesignated as a misdemeanor or infraction and perhaps have the prior offense dismissed and sealed if the offense is not longer a crime under the Act.
 Note that as to some offenses, the defendant must have been either between the ages of 18 and 21, or over 21 when the crime was committed.
 The ability to obtain a reduced sentence may also depend on the type and quantity of marijuana involved.

 The fact that a qualified conviction has been dismissed under Penal Code Section 1203.4 does not preclude the granting of relief under Proposition 47 (People v.
 Tidwell (2016) 246 Cal.App.4th 212.)
 Given the intent of the Act to provide broad relief to persons who have committed designated marijuana offenses, is seems likely Tidwell will apply to petitions under Proposition 64.

 If you would like to see if your conviction can be reduced pursuant to the provisions of Proposition 64, you should consult an experienced Orange County criminal defense attorney.

 A defense attorney can help make sure that the charge has as little impact on your livelihood and your future as possible.
-At the Law Offices of Vincent J. LaBarbera, Jr., we have over 36 years of experience defending people charged with weapons offenses and similar crimes.
+At the Law Offices of Vincent J. LaBarbera, Jr., we have almost 40 years of experience defending people charged with weapons offenses and similar crimes.
 We understand the justice system and all of your options.
 We will give your case individual attention and work as an aggressive advocate on your behalf.
 For a confidential evaluation of your case, call us today at (949) 863-1663.